fueripe-desu/gofidential/README.md

 ## How to Contribute
 Please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed instructions on how to contribute to the project.

+## How to Maintain
+Please refer to our [MAINTAIN.md](./MAINTAIN.md) for detailed instructions on how to act as a core project mantainer.

 ## Issues
 If you encounter any bugs or have suggestions for improvement, feel free to [open an issue](https://github.com/fueripe-desu/gofidential/issues) in the repository.